Noch (model railroads): Product Range

 Noch is the German distributor for Athearn and Kato products.
 Noch is well known for a large range of materials for building landscapes, ready-made terrain of synthetic materials.
 Many Noch products are designed for use with Märklin, Fleischmann (model railroads), Kato and Trix trains.
-Noch offers over 1000 products for the model railway hobby including a vast selection of high-quality landscaping materials and accessories.
+Noch offers over 1000 products for the model railway hobby including landscaping materials and accessories.

-ZITERDES is a Noch line that offers dedicated gamers the tools and terrain pieces to create their Wargaming miniature environments: hybrid scenery; urban ruins with war-torn buildings; gaming table formats for alien war games; gaming forests and catacombs for Dungeons and Dragons miniatures; or a pirate theme.
+ZITERDES is a Noch line that offers dedicated gamers the tools and terrain pieces to create their Wargaming miniature environments: hybrid scenery; urban ruins with war-torn buildings; gaming table formats for alien war games; gaming forests and catacombs for Dungeons & Dragons miniatures; or a pirate theme.
 ZITERDES modular gaming tables (MGTs) can be detailed with scenic elements and combined with additional MGTs to develop the battlefield for Warhammer 40,000 alien gaming or wargame miniatures battlefield, for Urban Mammoth example.

-Another product Noch is known for is plastic model railway figures which they have been making for 20 years as of 2017.
+Another product Noch is known for is plastic model railway figures.